Leopoldine Konstantin: Career

 Starting in 1912 she also played in silent films, initially in title roles.
 She turned away from this medium when, after the First World War, she was offered increasingly minor parts.
-In 1923 she had a house built in Westerland for herself and her son Alexander.
+In 1923 she had a house built in Westerland for herself and her son, Alexander.

 From 1933 she returned to film work, and in 1935 she returned to Austria.
 In that same year she moved to the United States via Britain.
-She spoke no English at that time, and had to take a job as a factory worker until, after intensive language study, she landed a supporting role in Alfred Hitchcock's 1946 film Notorious, in which she played Claude Rains' mother, although she was only three years older than him.
+As she spoke no English at that time, she had to take a job as a factory worker until, after intensive language study, she landed a supporting role in Alfred Hitchcock's 1946 film Notorious, in which she played Claude Rains' mother, although she was only three years older than Rains.

 Personal life

 Konstantin took acting lessons with Alexander Strakosch, whom she married shortly afterwards in 1906.
 They divorced in 1924.
 In the same year, she married Hungarian counsellor and author Géza Herczeg, and had a son, Alexander.
 They divorced in 1938.